Historical Football Kits

 Background

-The club started out wearing dark blue shirts.
-An experiment with black shirts in 1889 proved unpopular, players and spectators complaining that the team were virtually invisible.
+The club started out wearing dark blue jerseys but switched to amber and black after turnring professional.
+An experiment with black tops in 1889 proved unpopular, players and spectators complaining that the team were virtually invisible.
 A set of royal blue jerseys were ordered for the following season but these were not delivered in time so the team turned out in their old gold-trimmed black tops for the first few games of the 1890-91 season.
+Although the shirts in the photograph above appear to be pale blue this is an illusion caused by the orthographic film stock used.
+All contemporary references describe the team as playing in "royal blue."

 The Blues became founder members of Division Two in 1892 and won the championship at the first attempt only to miss out on promotion by losing to Newton Heath in the test matches.
-In 1893 the club adopted light blue jerseys set off with dark blue collars and were promoted to Division One after finishing second (beating Darwen in their test match).
+In 1893 the club were promoted to Division One after finishing second (beating Darwen in their test match).
 They made little impression and were relegated in 1896 after which the Heathens regularly bounced between the two divisions.
-The club's registered colours continued to be light blue after the turn of the century although photographic evidence suggests they were in fact a shade of mid-blue.

 Sources